-WELCOME TO OUR ANNIVERSARY MEMBERS UPDATE
+WELCOME TO OUR ANNIVERSARY FREE SITE UPDATE

 We've been tremendously busy since the last Members Update.
 As well as visiting Marc's Shrine to clean, tidy and polish we've been busy in the "Design Department" with New Design Rexmas Cards, 2017 Calendars,

 and other T-Rextra Special Goodies!
 All of a sudden, it was time for our annual big clean, tidy and polish ready for the 39th Anniversary of Marc's Anniversary.
 So rather than put this update up just before we visited the

 Shrine on the 9th September, we thought we'd wait until we had time to edit the videos and sort the photos so we could include them in this update.